Some properties occupied by one household (e.g. one family unit) are identified as consisting of more than one self-contained unit.

 We will review the information you have sent in and make a decision about whether you qualify or not.
 We may contact you or arrange a visit to the property for further information before making a final decision.
 Please make sure to include an email address or telephone number on your form.

 If you are eligible we will send you an adjusted bill showing the 50% reduction.
-The reduction is not awarded to tenanted properties.
+The reduction is not awarded to tenanted properties or where the annexe is being used by a non family member.

 The 50% reduction is taken off after any other discount you or your relative may be entitled to.
 For example, if your adult son is living in the annexe on his own.
 He will be liable for Council Tax and be entitled to a 25% single occupier discount and a 50% annexe discount.